Skip to content

 Top-4 bank

-As a top-4 US bank, BAC benefits from scale in technology spend, compliance, funding costs (A-rated debt), and regulatory capital optimization.
+Per Federal Reserve H.8 data and FDIC large-bank rankings, BAC is one of the four largest US bank holding companies by assets, which per the 10-K supports scale in technology spend, compliance, funding costs, and regulatory-capital optimization.
 The US banking industry supports ~4-6 national players; BAC is firmly in that tier.

 GTS (Global Transaction Services)